Orckestra/orc-shared/docs/components.md

 Displays a horizontal toggle switch.
 This is a wrapper around a `<input type="checkbox" />`, so any props that work with that will also work here.
 Use `value` to set the value, not `checked`.
 If no `id` is passed, one will be generated and used.

-## Text

-- `message`: A string or `react-intl` message descriptor to be rendered.

-Will selectively render a plain text string or a translated `react-intl` message.
-If the message requires values but does not have them along (in `message.values`), will render a placeholder.
-If it fails (e.g. there is no message or it is faulty) will render the error message in bold bright red.

-If `message.value` contains a function, this is interpreted as a Redux selector, and used as such.
-It is expected to return an object containing values, which will be validated as mentioned above.

 ## ToastList

 - `toasts`: An array containing prop objects for the toasts to be shown, each as follows: